 top of page

-Surviving the Amazon Rainforest: Tips for Solo Travelers on the Colombia to Peru Route
+Surviving the Amazon Rainforest: Tips for Solo Travellers on the Colombia to Peru Route

 Captain James Hook, yes from Peter Pan once said "Death would be the ultimate adventure" but frankly this is not why we travel and definitely not the desired outcome.
-Yet the days that always heighten my alertness and anxieties are the travel days, especially borders, and even more so borders that could leave you stranded if you do not get it right.
-Fortunately this boat trip should not see pirates and will be a lot more simple.
+Yet the days that always heighten my alertness and anxieties are the border crossing days, and even more so borders that could leave you stranded if you do not get it right.
+Leticia to Iquitos is a common boat route that backpackers take but, its not the most straight forward of journeys so I have put together some Amazon rainforest travel tips to help you safely navigate the Amazon River and get to Peru from Colombia or vice versa.

 When moving onto Peru from Leticia, you have to go back to the airport to get your exit stamp!
 Yes you heard me right.
 There is a small grace period on the stamp but ultimately your going to want to get up nice bright and early and head to the airport.
 Fortunately, I had made a friend in Bogota, and she would be heading to Iquitos so we decided to tackle this part together before taking alternate boat options.
 There is a 3 day boat ride to Iquitos and an overnight speedboat option.
 We packed our bags checked out of our hostel and asked them to keep our bags in the luggage room.
 God bless hostel luggage rooms!